Star Trek: The Motion Picture

-In March 1978, Paramount assembled the largest press conference held at the studio since the 1950s to announce that Wise would direct a $15 million film adaptation of the original television series.
+In March 1978, Paramount announced Wise would direct a $15 million film adaptation of the original television series.
 Filming began that August and concluded the following January.
 With the cancellation of Phase II, writers rushed to adapt its planned pilot episode, "In Thy Image", into a film script.
 Constant revisions to the story and the shooting script continued to the extent of hourly script updates on shooting dates.
 The Enterprise was modified inside and out, costume designer Robert Fletcher provided new uniforms, and production designer Harold Michelson fabricated new sets.
 Jerry Goldsmith composed the film's score, beginning an association with Star Trek that would continue until 2002.
 When the original contractors for the optical effects proved unable to complete their tasks in time, effects supervisor Douglas Trumbull was asked to meet the film's December 1979 release date.
 Wise took the just-completed film to its Washington, D.C., opening, but always felt that the final theatrical version was a rough cut of the film he wanted to make.

 Released in North America on December 7, 1979, Star Trek: The Motion Picture received mixed reviews, many of which faulted it for a lack of action scenes and over-reliance on special effects.
 Its final production cost ballooned to approximately $44 million, and it earned $139 million worldwide, short of studio expectations but enough for Paramount to propose a less expensive sequel.
 Roddenberry was forced out of creative control for the sequel, Star Trek II: The Wrath of Khan (1982).
 In 2001, Wise oversaw a director's cut for a special DVD release of the film, with remastered audio, tightened and added scenes, and new computer-generated effects.